The minimal model of Rota-Baxter operad with arbitrary weight: Introduction

 There remain several problems unsolved so far.
 It is still open how to define homotopy morphisms between homotopy Rota-Baxter algebras and establish a homotopy version of the descendent property for Rota-Baxter algebras (see Propositions~\ref{Prop: new RB algebra} and \ref{Prop: new-bimodule}), that is, to found the minimal model of the corresponding coloured operad.
 We also need to define homotopy Rota-Baxter bimodules over homotopy Rota-Baxter algebras.
 These problems will be attacked in a forthcoming paper.

 It would be an interesting problem to give a general approach for operated algebras in the sense of Guo \cite{Guo09a} and other algebraic structures.
-For instance, it would be very nice to show that the (coloured) operad of (relative) homotopy Rota-Baxter Lie algebras introduced by Lazarev, Sheng and Tang \cite{LST21} is the minimal model of that of (relative) Rota-Baxter Lie algebras.
-It is desirable to deal with differential algebras continuing \cite{GLSZ20} and answering a question of Loday \cite{Lod10}.
-We are working on these projects using our method \cite{CQWZ, CGWZ}.
+There are at least two interesting concrete problems.
+Loday \cite{Lod10} asked to develop a Koszul duality theory for differential algebras with nonzero weight, whose operad is not Koszul.
+Using our method, we succeeded in finding the minimal model of the operad of differential algebras with nonzero weight \cite{CGWZ}, thus continuing \cite{GLSZ20} and answering the question of Loday \cite{Lod10}.
+Another problem is to show that the (coloured) operad of (relative) homotopy Rota-Baxter Lie algebras introduced by Lazarev, Sheng and Tang \cite{LST21} is the minimal model of that of (relative) Rota-Baxter Lie algebras.
+We are working on this project \cite{CQWZ}.

 This paper is organised as follows.
-In the first section, we collection relevant notions and facts about $L_\infty$-algebras and homotopy (co)operads scatted in the literature in order to fix the notations and we also present an account about classical theory of Rota-Baxter algebras.
+In the first section, we collection relevant notions and facts about $L_\infty$-algebras and homotopy (co)operads scattered in the literature in order to fix the notations and we also present an account about classical theory of Rota-Baxter algebras.
 In the second section a homotopy cooperad is introduced and in the third section, the cobar construction of this homotopy cooperad is shown to be the minimal model of the operad of Rota-Baxter algebras of arbitrary weight, so this homotopy cooperad can be considered as the Koszul dual homotopy cooperad of the operad of Rota-Baxter algebras.
 The notion of homotopy Rota-Baxter algebras of arbitrary weight is made explicit in the fourth section.
 In the fifth section, the deformation complex and its $L_\infty$-algebra structure are derived.
 In the sixth section, the cohomology theory of Rota-Baxter algebras introduced in \cite{Das20, Das21, DM20, WZ21} is recovered and an example is also included.

 Throughout this paper, let $\bfk$ be a field of characteristic $0$.
 All vector spaces are defined over $\bfk$, all tensor products and Hom-spaces are taken over $\bfk$.
 We assume that the reader is familiar with the theory of operads \cite{MSS02, LV12, BD16}.